 A specific major risk factor for ED in men 50 and older is atherosclerosis of the pudendal and cavernosal arteries.
 This involves the formation of plaques in the arterial walls, gradually obstructing the lumen (the open space for blood flow).
 Atherosclerosis can be secondary to diabetes, hypertension, and hypercholesterolemia as well as to smoking.
 Atherosclerosis may lead to pathological changes such as penile smooth muscle degeneration and replacement by fibrous tissue, with reduced expandability of the corpora cavernosa, leading to venous leakage (Montorsi F et al. 2003).

 Prostate problems are another specific risk factor in the aging male.
 Several recent studies confirmed a close association between sexual dysfunction— namely, ED, ejaculatory incompetence, hypoactive sexual desire, and painful ejaculation—and moderate or severe LUTS secondary to the BPH that commonly occurs in over 50% of men after age 50.
 In some cases, treatment with certain alpha-blockers, Viagra, or Cialis has improved both the urinary and sexual symptoms.
-ED, ejaculatory problems, and LUTS may all stem from sympathetic nervous system overactivity, prostate infection or inflammation, vascular disorders in the penis and prostate, or a deficiency of NO. Typical prostate symptoms are pain in the pelvis, suprapubic area, perineum, inguinal area, scrotum, lower abdomen, and back as well as other BPH-associated symptoms such as burning on urination, frequency and/or urgency of urination, and slow urine stream.
+ED, ejaculatory problems, and LUTS may all stem from sympathetic nervous system overactivity, prostate infection or inflammation, vascular disorders in the penis and prostate, or a deficiency of NO. Typical prostate symptoms are the pain in the pelvis, suprapubic area, perineum, inguinal area, scrotum, lower abdomen, and back as well as other BPH-associated symptoms such as burning on urination, frequency and/or urgency of urination, and slow urine stream.

 Normal age-related physiological changes are often falsely interpreted as sexual dysfunction, when they may actually require no more than full understanding by the man and his partner and a readjustment in sexual techniques.
 Natural changes in a healthy man’s sexual functioning with age include the following: